jest-community/jest-junit/README.md

 ## Configuration

 `jest-junit` offers seven configurations based on environment variables or a `jest-junit` key defined in `package.json` or a reporter option.
-Environement variable and package.json configuration should be **strings**.
+Environment variable and package.json configuration should be **strings**.
 Reporter options should also be strings exception for suiteNameTemplate, classNameTemplate, titleNameTemplate that can also accept a function returning a string.

 | Variable Name | Description | Default | Possible Injection Values